davitgouveia/Spotify-Data-Collection/README.md

  - Spotipy
  - Pandas

-In this project I consumed Spotify WEB API with Spotipy library to generate a .csv dataframe with Pandas.
+In this project I consume the Spotify WEB API with Spotipy library to generate a .csv dataframe with Pandas.

-The script is able to understand the response of a query for 2023 tracks, shield against None singletons and format it, but it's still a WIP, I'm currently trying to figure out a way of read more than 1000 tracks.